 But it is easier to talk about trusts and trust funds, so we'll do that for the remainder of this article.

 In general, to benefit from all the advantages that trusts can give, the settlor, the trustee and the beneficiary are usually different people or groups of people.

 But they don't have to be.
 A settlor or trustee can also be a beneficiary of same trust.

-Prior to creating a trust, the settlor holds equitable title to the assets intended to be placed in trust.
+Prior to setting up a trust, the settlor holds equitable title to the assets intended to be placed in trust.
 In other words, the assets belong wholly to him or her.

 On creating the trust, the settlor transfers the legal title to the assets to the trustee.
-The legal title may then stand either in the trustee’s name or in the name of another person on behalf of the trustee.
+The legal title may then stand either in the trustee’s name or in the name of someone else on behalf of the trustee.